-BioLite’s New FirePit Accessory Set Brings the Stoke to Campfire Cooking
+BioLite’s New FirePit Accessory Set – Get Stoked on Campfire Cooking

 Three years ago, BioLite released the FirePit, a portable, smokeless wood and charcoal-burning fire pit a la hibachi grill.
 Well, BioLite’s decided to up the ante by releasing the all-new FirePit Cook Accessory Set.
 The new act comprises a cast iron Griddle, Grill Lid, and small but mighty Prep & Grill Toolkit.

-Many innovative features made the original FirePit an overnight Kickstarter success, as if the classic campfire and an app had a 20-pound, Bluetooth-capable baby: smokeless four-log capacity and charcoal compatibility, hibachi-style grill grate, X-Ray mesh body design for 360-degree flame viewing and warming, a USB airflow powerpack with varying levels of air-jet intensity, up to 24 hours of constant fanning power, Bluetooth and manual fan control options . . .
-Honestly, I’m just naming a few noteworthy features here.
+Many innovative features made the original FirePit an overnight Kickstarter success, as if the classic campfire and the App Store had a 20-pound, Bluetooth-capable baby: smokeless four-log capacity and charcoal compatibility, hibachi-style grill grate, X-Ray mesh body design for 360-degree flame viewing and warming, a USB airflow powerpack with varying levels of air-jet intensity, up to 24 hours of constant fanning power, Bluetooth and manual fan control options . . .
+Honestly, I’m naming just a few noteworthy features here.

 And with each piece in the new Accessory Set, BioLite seeks to amplify the FirePit’s cooking capability.
 We at Gear Hungry had the privilege of trying out the fresh set for ourselves.
 Here’s what we did, what we ate, and what we think about the FirePit Cook Accessory Set.